alabou/NMOS-MatroxOnly/NMOS With SRT.md

 The SRT protocol provides 3 approaches for connecting SRT Senders and Receivers: Listener, Caller and RendezVous.
 Although various combinations are supported by this specification, the default configuration is to have an SRT Sender be a Listerer while an SRT Receiver is a Caller.
 It is this configuration that is most compatible with NMOS Controller model and the only one that will be presented in details.

+The multi-paths redundancy (bonding) and the Stream ID features of SRT are supported by this specification as optional features.

 ## Use of Normative Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY",